Crazynx/Java_A3_V2/README.md

 - Card: Class that extends the JavaFX button.
 Basically a JavaFX button with the option to assign a value to it.
 Also has methods like turnCard (used to turn the card), setUnturnable (used after the card is matched with another card).

+Everytime you click a card, it checks for a match between the current card and the previous card.
+- If there's a match the cards will be set unturnable, so that if you click on a matched card it doesn't turn.
+- If there's no match the cards will be turned after 1 second.

 # Changelog
 - Easier to read
 - Used more OOP